 And still, his master hung on to him.
 He was a trophy after all, and it would not do to sell one's trophies.
 Finally, the Master died, and his son came to power.

 Tolus was no longer even a trophy.
 He was clutter.
 He was a relic of a game of commerce that had long moved on.
 He wasted space and (more importantly) food.
 So he was given none.
 He and several other of his friends who had also been Exotic in their time were suddenly not even worth the copper needed to feed them.
 Tolus alone survived the neglect that ensued.
 He leared to steal, to swoon, to sweet-talk and bribe.
 He had molted and become the perfect beguiling serpent.
 He survived at all costs.
-This is when he learned the power of his own personal poison, and how to manipulate it to produce not only paralysis, but also sleep.
+This is when he learned the power of his own personal poison.

 Suddenly, the young Master died.
 Some say his heart gave out under the grief of loosing his father so young.
 There was much head shaking as he was in his prime and hearty.
 Tolus suspected it was a different heart condition: He didn't have one.

 The young Master had no heirs, and had not appointed one, so Tolus and the rest of the Old Master's property were transferred to the Pactmaster's service.
 Tolus had taken enough.
 When the opportunity came to earn his freedom, he grabbed at the chance.
 It took several years and a few expensive bribes, but he finally did it.

 But where is a serpent to go?
 'Midst the rumors of adventuring opportunities floating from around Golarion were whispers of a land filled with riches in the center of an impenetrable desert.
 Arcadia.
 Tolus left the next day.
 Who better to survive the desert sun, than the Serpent?